mame0521/portfolio_optimizing/README.md

 # portfolio_optimizing
-my capstone project about stock portfolio optimizing，a visualization demo using Markowitz method
+A visualization demo using Markowitz method as a part of my capstone project -  fuzzy entropy based portfolio optimization model and empirical study. run the portfolio_optimazing1.ipynb. tushare is a open source interface of Chinese finance data.